What is labiaplasty revision & reconstruction?

 What are the benefits of labiaplasty revision?

-Labiaplasty revision and reconstruction are each distinct surgical procedures that are designed to target specific concerns from previous labiaplasty surgery.
+Labiaplasty revision and reconstruction are distinct surgical procedures that are designed to target specific concerns from previous labiaplasty surgery.
 The nature of revision labiaplasty surgery will differ between people as each procedure is customised to the structural concern needing correction.
-Most types of revision labiaplasty are designed to target undesirable labiaplasty results that develop from poor surgical technique or a disrupted healing process during the recovery period.
+Most types of revision labiaplasty are designed to target undesirable labiaplasty results that develop from a poor surgical technique or a disrupted healing process during the recovery period.

 Most types of labiaplasty concerns are considered minor in nature, although a labiaplasty reconstruction procedure may be required to address complex defects from previously botched labiaplasty surgery.